2021 Small Business Relief Resources

 Applying for a PPP Loan

 We encourage you to apply through your bank for your PPP Loan.
-If you are unable to move forward with a bank or another lender, please add your contact information to the form below.
-While the Indy Chamber currently does not have sufficient funds to process PPP loans for new clients, we will be sure to contact you in case we receive additional funding to do so.
+If you are unable to move forward with a bank or another lender, you can apply through the Indy Chamber with the button below.